oleksandrkozlov/preferans/README.md

 --------------------------------

-The server is implemented using `Boost.Beast` (for `WebSocket`) and `Boost.Asio` for networking.
+The server is implemented using `Boost.Beast` (for `WebSocket`) and `Boost.Asio` for networking, using `stdexec` for structured concurrency.
 The client is compiled to `WebAssembly` via `Emscripten`, using `WebSockets` for communication.
 Rendering is handled with `raylib`/`raylib-cpp`, and the GUI is built with `raygui`.
 Both server and client use `Protobuf` for message serialization.

 ### Docker